Adam1000-code/Synapse-Engine/docs/GettingStarted.md

 Now that the neccessary packages for the engine are installed, we can now proceed to the next part of the installation.

 ### Synapse Tools Introduction
 Synapse Tools is a collection of Python scripts that helps with development with the Synapse Engine.
+It gets you setup with a project in a matter of minutes.
+In this guide, we'll be using it to setup a project and create a game.
+Click [here](https://github.com/Adam1000-code/Synapse-Tools/releases) to download Synapse Tools.

+### Creating your first project